paullam328/food-search-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

 This Angular project contains two components - search and map.
-Search components subscribes to the REST API service, while map components generates the Google Map as a variable.
+Search components subscribes to the REST API service that fetches data from the SQL database, while map components generates the Google Map as a variable.

 ## Development server